unicode-org/message-format-wg/exploration/0001-builtin-registry-capabilities.md

 Implementations are required to implement and expose the entire _built-in registry_ that would provide the capabilities in this document.

+The names of functions and associated options defined by the registry **MUST** remain unchanged for the sake of compatibility, interoperability and general API stability.

 ## Constraints

-Like many standardized APIs out there, the biggest constraint on the resulting _built-in registry_ would be that until we decide to make another major update to MessageFormat, we'd not be able to make breaking changes to the function signatures since that would invalidate the promise of a consistent API across implementations and versions.

-Another constraint is that since MessageFormat would be used alongside other internationalization features in many programming environments, the final interface should be somewhat consistent to reduce developer confusion.
+Since MessageFormat would be used alongside other internationalization features in many programming environments, the final interface **SHOULD NOT** deviate a lot from existing APIs in order to minimize developer confusion.

 ## Proposed Design

 The **_<dfn>built-in registry</dfn>_** is the set of functions, together with their options, that are present in every implementation.
 Implementations MUST provide each of the functions defined in the _built-in registry_, including all of the options.
-The ouptut of each function is implementation-defined.
+The output of each function is implementation-defined.
-They MAY include additional options, although implementers are cautioned to avoid options which might conflict with future standardization.
+Implementations MAY include additional options for built-in functions, although implementers are cautioned to avoid adding options that might conflict with future standardization.
 These include the following capabilities:

 - Formatting the following types of data in a locale-sensitive manner: